JessicaChevallier/MIlab_EC_scRNA_thymus/Docker/readme.txt

 # ############################

 # Start the container from the previously built image.
-# Before running the command replace <PASSWORD> with a password of your choice that will be used to login to the Rstudio session.
+# Before running the command replace <PASSWORD> with a password of your choice that will be used to login to the Rstudio server.

 sudo docker run --rm --name cont_scrna_data_analysis -d -p 8888:8787 -v /$WORKING_DIR:/$WORKING_DIR -e PASSWORD=<PASSWORD> -e USER=$(whoami) -e USERID=$(id -u) -e GROUPID=$(id -g) scrna_data_analysis